Advocacy Training for Community Health Workers

 Learners will have the ability to access and download videos, reading materials, and reflection exercises on the following topics:

 1. The history and background of CHW programs

 2. How to advocate for improved health care and working conditions

 3. How to tell personal stories to advocate for change

 4. How to use technology tools to participate in global conversations

-All materials are freely available in the Digital Medic app for iOS and Android.
+The free advocacy training course is available in the Digital Medic app for iOS and Android.
 Learners have the ability to download materials for offline access.

 Our evaluation team will be measuring learner engagement with the course as well as how virtual training impacts knowledge, attitudes, and practices of CHWs.
-Check out our findings as of July 2021 in the Progress Report linked below.